SBDC Frequently Asked Questions

 The SBDC assists with developing a business plan for your business or potential business.
 Our goal is to give you the knowledge, tools and on going guidance so you can develop your plan.
 The true value of a business plan besides it being required for a loan proposal is what you learn about your business and industry during the process.

-What do I bring with me to the initial counseling session?
+What do I bring with me to the initial advising session?

 You are not required to bring anything to the initial session with one of our business advisors.
 Just bring your thoughts, questions and passion for what you want to do.
 We can provide guidance from there.
-Remember our business counselors have the previous business ownership, business management, and business education to help you.
+Remember many of our business advisors have previous business ownership, business management, and business education to help you.
 It is free and painless!

 Is there a charge for the session?